List 2/3 of sports events affected by coronavirus pandemic

 Pure Silk Championship in Williamsburg, Virginia from May 21-24 canceled.

 ShopRite Classic in Atlantic City, New Jersey from May 29-31 postponed to July 31-Aug.
-2.
+2 postponed to Oct.
+2-4.

 U.S. Women’s Open in Houston, Texas from June 4-7 postponed to Dec.
 10-13.

 Meijer Classic in Grand Rapids, Michigan from June 11-14 postponed to Oct.
-1-4.
+1-4 canceled.

 NW Arkansas Championship in Rogers from June 19-21 postponed to Aug.
 28-30.